COVID-19 Hardship Assistance F A Qs

 How long will you be providing assistance for my mortgage if I’ve been impacted by the COVID-19 pandemic?

-If your mortgage is backed by the federal government, including FHA, VA, USDA, Fannie Mae or Freddie Mac loans, you have a right to request forbearance for up to 6 months.
+If your mortgage is backed by the federal government, including FHA, VA, USDA, Fannie Mae or Freddie Mac loans, you may be able to request forbearance for up to 6 months.

-For non-government backed or private loans, you have a right to request forbearance for at least 3 months.
+For non-government backed or private loans, you may be able to request forbearance for at least 3 months.

 Federal and State Government directives and investor/insurer requirements may vary this timeframe.
 M&T will follow applicable government directives and investor/insurer requirements for your loan.